Red-crowned crane: Culture

-The red-crowned crane is endemic to Northeast Asia, yet holds a prominenet position throughout East Asian art history.
+The red-crowned crane is endemic to Northeast Asia, yet holds a prominent position throughout East Asian art history.
 In East Asia culture, the red-crowned crane carries the cultural significance of an "auspicious bird".
 The phoenix is considered the foremost auspicious bird, followed by the red-crowned crane and other birds, Depictions of the red-crowned crane as a bird imbued with Taoist ethereal qualities can be found in numerous Chinese and Japanese paintings, poetry crafts, and literature.

 China

 In China, the red-crowned crane is often featured in myths and legends.
 In Taoism, the red-crowned crane is a symbol of longevity and immortality.
 In art and literature, immortals are often depicted riding on cranes.
 A mortal who attains immortality is similarly carried off by a crane.
 Reflecting this association, red-crowned cranes are called xiān hè.
 The red-crowned crane is also a symbol of nobility.
 Depictions of the crane have been found in Shang dynasty and Zhou dynasty ceremonial bronzeware.
 A common theme in later Chinese art is the reclusive scholar who cultivates bamboo and keeps cranes.
 Some literati even reared cranes and trained them to dance to guqin music.

-Ancient Chinese texts refer to it by vairous name, not just 仙鹤:
+Ancient Chinese texts refer to it by various names, not just 仙鹤: